wvhulle/streams-eurorust-2025/slides/06-principles.typ

       #v(2em)

-      "Perfection is achieved, not when there is nothing more to add, but when there is *nothing left to take away*." — _Antoine de Saint-Exupéry_
+      "Perfection is achieved when there is *nothing left to take away*."

+      — _Antoine de Saint-Exupéry_
     ]
   ]